IntelSoftware/Machine-Learning-using-oneAPI/README.md

 ## Currently Known Issues:

 ### Known issue:
-- SVC and KNN not currently available for GPU device using the dpctl library
+- SVC and KNN not currently available for GPU device using the dpctl library - the fit() function(s) for these two algorithm's state that they do not support the device

 ## Purpose